 - o Component evidences/indicators including relevant documents and interview results

-- SER;
+- SER

-- CVs:
+- CVs

-- Examination of vicinities;
+- Examination of vicinities

-- Interview with academic and invited staff;
+- Interview with academic and invited staff

-- Interview with students;
+- Interview with students

-- MA theses.
+- MA theses

-- o Proposal(s), which should be considered by the institution to comply with requirements of the standards - To increase internationalisation programme should subject courses in English. - Also University should strengthen English language component. - The English language part should be increased in MA theses. - MA theses should correspond the regulations and standards stated by the University.
-The aim, methods, problem and research results should be clear.
+- o Proposal(s), which should be considered by the institution to comply with requirements of the - To offer courses in foreign language in order to foster program internationalization - To improve foreign language teaching component in order to strengthen program internationalization - More foreign language literature should be utilized in MA theses - MA theses should correspond to the requirements set by the HEI.
+Aim, methods, problems, hypothesis and research findings should be seen in MA theses

 - o Non-binding suggestions for programme development - Professional Development of the academic staff is carried out under the University.
 They have publications which are published in University journal.
-We suggest to involve the staff in different activities outside the University will it be research, grant projects or scientific conferences.

-- It is important to use international literature during preparation of MA thesis, because the amount of literature (besides the normative documentation) is very low, also in some of the MA thesis no foreign literature was used.
+We suggest to involve the staff in different activities outside the University will it be research, grant projects or scientific conferences. - It is important to use international literature during preparation of MA thesis, because the amount of literature (besides the normative documentation) is very low, also in some of the MA thesis no foreign literature was used.
 In purpose to improve the results it is suggested to use foreign literature more frequently. - In accordance with the development and specific of the field, each supervisor should have the new knowledge.
 Most of the academic staff could not speak English/German/French languages.
 So they do not have chance to be in touch with new materials and to guide students with new literature.
 This problem is also seen in MA Thesis were small amount of foreign literature is used.
 So we suggest to improve this situation by using more modern and foreign literature and materials while preparing and supervising MA works. - In purpose of internationalisation, we suggest to raise the level of English of academic staff.